opentechinstitute/tech-for-social-justice/README.md

 	gem install jekyll bundler

+That command should install Jekyll and the bundler for you.

-Let me know if there was another dependency I missed, and I'll add it to the README!
+Let me know if there was another dependency I missed, and I'll add it to this readme.

 ## Many thanks to togetherlist!